0x5c4r3/jekyll-theme-console/_posts/2022-01-17-Car-Hacking-Part-2:-Replay-Attack.markdown

 &nbsp;

-Once that's done, we don;t really need to do anything else but send it from our interface.
+Once that's done, we don't really need to do anything else but send it from our interface.
 Whenever we do that, the doorbell will receive the signal and play the sound.
+Easy-peasy, not really worth spending more time talking about this, so let's go straight to <a href="https://scare.rocks/2022/01/27/Car-Hacking-Part-3-Rolljam-Attack.html" style="color:red;">Rolljam Attacks</a>.